javonwebster/mailerlite-app/Instructions.md

 - Start Docker
 - In your terminal/command line, run: ``cd /mailerlite-app``
 - Then make an ``.env`` file with the same contents of ``.env.example``.
-- Then run the command ``./vendor/bin/sail up -d`` (This will pull down all the images and spin up the containers)
+- Run ``docker-compose up -d``  (This will pull down all the images and spin up the containers)
+- Then you must enter the container.
+Run ``docker ps`` and make note of the container name.
+It should be along the lines of "laravel.test".
+- Using that name run ``docker-compose exec <container-name> bash``
+- Once inside the constainer run ``composer install``
+- Exit the container
+- In the project directory run the command ``./vendor/bin/sail up -d``
 - In your Database GUI of choice import the **mailerlite_app.sql** file in this repo.
 You will be able to connect to the database using the following credentials:
 ```
 Host: 127.0.0.1 (some Database apps prefer "localhost")